sg-s/xolotl/docs/how-to/make-own-models.md

 ## Creating new synapses

-Creating new synapses is similar to the process of creating new conductances.
+Creating new synapses is similar to the process of creating new conductances by hand.
 New synapses inherit from the abstract `C++` class `synapse`.

 Here is a skeleton for a new synapse class that you